What is a balustrade or railing

-Picture 1: Example of places were balcony is needed
+Picture 1: Example of places where balconies are needed

 Handrail